ryanwee1001/flexalloc-paper/README.md

 pdflatex paper      # Compile with paper.bib
 ```

+You may have to run this set of commands twice when adding new references.

 ## Dependencies

 You will probably need to use a package manager to manage the `TeX` dependencies.
 We used `tlmgr`, which worked pretty well for us.